ui-view

 </ANY>

-<ANY class="ui-view [name: {string};] [autoscroll: {string};] [onload: {string};]">
+as class<ANY class="ui-view [name: {string};] [autoscroll: {string};] [onload: {string};]">

 ...